Born2tweak/BackpackVol2/replit.md

 - Save favorite listings
 - Manage profiles with achievement badges and seller ratings

-## Recent Changes (November 20, 2024)
+## Recent Changes (December 29, 2024)

+### Major Updates
+- ✅ Migrated authentication from NextAuth to Clerk
+- ✅ Upgraded to Next.js 15.4.10 (security patched)
+- ✅ Downgraded Prisma to v5.22.0 for stability with Next.js 15
+- ✅ Fixed Prisma module export issue with new `lib/db.ts` pattern
+- ✅ Added allowedDevOrigins configuration for proper CORS handling
+- ✅ All API routes updated to use Clerk authentication

-### Major Implementation
+### Previous Implementation (November 2024)
 - ✅ Migrated from Pages Router to App Router architecture
-- ✅ Complete authentication system with .edu email validation
 - ✅ Full listings CRUD with secure API routes
 - ✅ Real-time messaging system with security hardening
 - ✅ Favorites system with proper state management
 - ✅ User profiles with ratings and badges
-- ✅ All security vulnerabilities addressed
 - ✅ Database schema implemented with Prisma
 - ✅ Development workflow configured on port 5000